StefanCla/ShovelJam2025/README.md

 We're two game devs who have been making games for a while, but never entered a game jam on our own let alone together!
 We in total spent about 4 days on it and made the entire thing in...
 Unreal Engine 5 UMG (which somehow worked out lol).
 We're both programmers, so a big part of assets have been flipped or just taken off the interwebs (all credits down below!)

 ## Note
 This game was made with an aspect ratio of 16:9 and resolution of 1080p in mind.
-No testing has been done for other resultions & aspect ratio's.
+No testing has been done for other resolutions & aspect ratio's.
 So the game might look off in those instances.

 The game is also always launched in fullscreen, and has no settings to adjust.